Multiphase lattice Boltzmann simulations for porous media applications -- a review: The lattice Boltzmann method

-The bounce-back scheme, which is used to enforce the macroscopic no-slip condition, is the simplest approach to modelling the interaction of fluid and solid in the LBM.
+The simplest approach to model the interaction of fluid and solid is the bounce-back scheme.
 It enforces the no-slip condition at solid surfaces by reflecting particle distribution functions from the boundary nodes back in the direction of incidence.
-Two advantages of the bounce-back condition are that the required operations are local to a node and that the orientation of the boundary with respect to the grid is irrelevant.
-However, the simplicity of the bounce-back scheme is at the expense of accuracy, and it has been shown that generally it is only first-order in numerical accuracy~\cite{Cornubert1991} as opposed to the second order accuracy of the lattice Boltzmann equation at internal fluid nodes~\cite{bib:chen-doolen}.
-It has also been shown~\cite{bib:pf.QZoXHe.1997} that the bounce-back condition actually results in a boundary with a finite velocity, the magnitude of which is dependent on the relaxation time.
+Advantages of the bounce-back condition are that the required operations are local to a node and that the orientation of the boundary with respect to the grid is irrelevant.
+However, the simplicity of the bounce-back scheme is at the expense of accuracy.
+It has been shown that generally it is only first-order in numerical accuracy~\cite{Cornubert1991} as opposed to the second order accuracy of the lattice Boltzmann equation at internal fluid nodes~\cite{bib:chen-doolen}.
+It has also been shown~\cite{bib:pf.QZoXHe.1997} that the bounce-back condition actually results in a boundary with a finite relaxation time dependent slip~\cite{narvaez_quantitative_2010}.
 Nevertheless, the bounce-back scheme is usually suitable for simulating the fluid interaction at stationary boundaries such as the Dolomite rock sample shown in Fig.~\ref{fig:microCTrender}.

 Pressure and velocity boundary conditions can be applied in the LBM by assigning particle distribution functions at a node which correspond to the prescribed macroscopic constraint.
-As an example, Zou and He~\cite{bib:pf.QZoXHe.1997} proposed a boundary condition based on the bounce-back of the non-equilibrium part of distribution function that can be applied to velocity, pressure and wall constraints.
+As an example, Zou and He~\cite{bib:pf.QZoXHe.1997} proposed a boundary condition based on bouncing-back the non-equilibrium part of the distribution function.
+It can be applied to velocity, pressure and wall constraints.
 As with the bounce-back condition, all required operations are local.
-While the original implementation was limited to itwo dimensions and boundaries that are parallel to the orthogonal lattice directions, Hecht and Harting presented how to overcome these limitations~\cite{HH08b}.
+While the original implementation was limited to two dimensions and boundaries parallel to the orthogonal lattice directions, Hecht and Harting presented how to overcome these limitations~\cite{HH08b}.
 Periodic and stress-free boundary implementations are also available, and a detailed review of other velocity boundary condition implementations in the LBM can be found in~\cite{Latt2008}.